UPDATED: These instructions now work with Lilypond 2.21.x.

 I use Lilypond for all my music engraving.
 I am also an avid Apple user.
-The official compiled Lilypond package for the MacOS target is 32-bit; this will become a problem in the next major version of MacOS, which will no longer support 32-bit binaries.
-The Lilypond development team is aware of this limitation, but they are currently wrestling with their cross-platform build framework (GUB, or Grand Unified Builder) and cannot directly address this issue at the moment.
+The official compiled Lilypond package for the MacOS target is 32-bit; such binaries are not supported by MacOS since Catalina.
+There is an unofficial MacOS build, but installing it can be tricky, and it doesn't always keep up with the latest upstream version.
 So I set to work figuring out how to compile Lilypond natively, using Homebrew as my build environment.
 If you want to follow the instructions here, you should have already installed Homebrew and become familiar with what it does.
 You should also feel comfortable using Terminal.

 These instructions install only the command-line Lilypond utilities.
 They do not install any GUI apps, nor do they register Lilypond.app in your “Applications” directory.